 Suspension: A student may be suspended for a defined period of time.
-During a period of suspension, the student is prohibited from registering for one or more credit or non-credit classes sponsored by the College and may be barred from entering the College campus except with the permission of the President, Vice President, Academic Affairs, or Vice President, Student Success.
-The conditions of re-enrollment shall be stated in the letter of suspension.
+During a period of suspension, the student is prohibited from registering for one or more credit or non-credit classes sponsored by the College and may be barred from entering the College campus except with the permission of the President or Dean of Student Success.
+The conditions of reenrollment shall be stated in the letter of suspension.

 Summary Suspension: Summary suspension may be used to protect the College from potential disruption of instructional or other college activities, or to protect the safety of students, faculty, staff, or College property.
 Summary suspension, for the purpose of investigating the event or events in which the student or students were allegedly involved, shall be for no more than five (5) school days; however, it may be continued pending final disposition of the case if it is deemed necessary for the safety of students, faculty, staff, or College property or in cases where the student's presence is considered to be disruptive to the orderly functioning of the College.

-The President, Vice President, Academic Affairs, Vice President, Student Success, or their designees may summarily suspend a student within the stated guidelines.
+The President or Dean of Student Success, or their designees may summarily suspend a student within the stated guidelines.
 Such suspension shall remain in effect until the outcome of a formal hearing is determined.
 The formal hearing shall be held no more than ten (10) working days from the first day of suspension.
 This timeline may be modified with the agreement of both parties.

 Readmission after Suspension: When a student is suspended, the conditions for re-enrollment that must be met will be outlined in the letter the student receives at the time of suspension.
-In the case of a long-term suspension, (more than one week), the student will be required to meet with the Vice President, Student Success prior to re-enrollment, and to request re-enrollment in writing.
-The Vice President, Academic Affairs will be responsible for determining if the conditions for re-enrollment have been met.
-The Vice President, Academic Affairs, will provide the student, in writing, with their decision regarding the student's reentry into the College and the reasons for the decision.
+In the case of a long-term suspension, (more than one week), the student will be required to meet with the Dean of Student Success prior to re-enrollment, and to request re-enrollment in writing.
+The Dean of Student Success will be responsible for determining if the conditions for re-enrollment have been met.
+The Dean of Student Success, will provide the student, in writing, with their decision regarding the student's reentry into the College and the reasons for the decision.